ChatGPT read the internet. A $5,000 consultant just wants to keep you booking. We've read the files.

 The college admissions industry runs on a single trick: convince a 17-year-old and their parents that the process is so opaque that only an expensive consultant can decode it.
 Consultants charge $5,000–$50,000 to read a package, tell you it's "promising," and propose another year of work.

-We've seen thousands of those packages — admitted, waitlisted, and rejected.
+Over years of work, we've collected thousands of those packages — admitted, waitlisted, and rejected — through partnerships with multiple consulting firms and directly from the applicants themselves.
 The actual signal that gets people in is almost never what consultants tell you.
 It's a story that fits the school, told with restraint, with evidence in the activities, not the adjectives.

 So we built the read itself, and we charge $0.99 for it.
 The fee exists to keep bots out and let you read your own package the way a calibrated reviewer would, against a corpus that's real and recent.